ji227/Jesse-Iriah-s-Lab-Hub/Lab 5/README.md

 ## Project Overview

-This lab explores nteractive systems that sense and respond to real-world events using a Raspberry Pi 4.
+This lab explores interactive systems that sense and respond to real-world events using a Raspberry Pi 4.
 The lab focuses on experimenting with various machine learning models for object recognition, gesture detection, and custom classification to build observant systems that can monitor and respond to environmental changes.

+**All code, models, and media referenced in this document can be found in the [`Deliverables`](Deliverables/) folder.**

 ---